 Tombstone Grand Hotel - 580 West Randolph Way, off Hwy.
 80. (520) 457-9507 or (855) 90-GRAND - Email: firstname.lastname@example.org

-Before we moved to town, we often came to Tombstone for days at a time.
+Before we moved to town, we often came to Tombstone to visit for days at a time.
 Just like you're planning to do.
 (Our Story!)
 We sampled various Tombstone hotel options.
 Another of our website pages lists the hotels in town where we've stayed, including the local bed & breakfasts.

 We've given our opinion on how we liked them.
 You can check that out - Click Here>

 When we were visitors, we never wanted to do that.
 We wanted to be able to walk to our room.

 But - if you look for a Tombstone hotel at the last minute during a Tombstone Event - you may be out of luck to find something in town.
 Or you may want to find something a little more budget-minded.
 Towns just a little drive away may have what you want.
 Take a look...

 Benson to Tombstone is about a 35 minute drive straight off of Interstate 10.
 Take Hwy.
 80 South to Tombstone.
 The first is right along the way to Tombstone, the other 2 choices are off the Interstate.